 6. Save your settings.

 You can now continue to search and should see the Find it at George Fox U links next to articles we have access to.
-You may also try clicking the article title directly and if we have access will be taken to the full text article.
+You may also try clicking the article title directly and if we have access may be taken to the full text article on the publisher's site.